electron/electronjs.org-old/data/blog/electron-6-0.md

 ### `app.allowRendererProcessReuse` option

-This release starts laying the groundwork for a future requirement that native Node modules loaded in the renderer process be either N-API or Context Aware.
+This release starts laying the groundwork for a future requirement that native Node modules loaded in the renderer process be either [N-API](https://nodejs.org/api/n-api.html) or [Context Aware](https://nodejs.org/api/addons.html#addons_context_aware_addons).
 The reasons for this change are faster performance, stronger security, and reduced maintenance workload.
-Read the full details in [this issue](https://github.com/electron/electron/issues/18397).
-This change is expected to complete in Electron v11.
+Read the full details including the proposed timeline in [this issue](https://github.com/electron/electron/issues/18397).
+This change is expected to be completed in Electron v11.

 Outline for change: